mirkogyo/FlyFF-Snippets/Update Item/readme.txt

 add __UPDATE_ITEM to Neuz and ws or every project

-use if for update a full item to the client not recommended to just update one parameter
+use it for update a full item to the client not recommended to just update one parameter